 Osmosis is the process of water passing through a semi-permeable membrane in order to balance the concentration of contaminants on each side of the membrane.
-A semi-permeable membrane is a barrier that will pass some particles like clean water, but not other particles like arsenic and lead.
+A semi-permeable membrane is a barrier that will pass some particles like clean drinking water, but not other particles like arsenic and lead.

-Reverse osmosis uses a semi-permeable membrane, however, by applying pressure across the membrane, it concentrates contaminants (like a strainer) on one side of the membrane, producing crystal clear water on the other.
+Reverse osmosis uses a semi-permeable membrane; however, by applying pressure across the membrane, it concentrates contaminants (like a strainer) on one side of the membrane, producing crystal clear water on the other.
 This is why RO systems produce both clean drinking water and waste water that is flushed from the system.
 This reverse osmosis system also utilizes carbon block filtration technology and can, therefore, provide a higher quality drinking water than carbon filtration systems alone.

-Your system is a 5-stage RO which is based upon five separate treatment segments within the one complete water filtration system.
+Your system is a 4-Stage RO which is based upon separate treatment segments within the one complete water filtration system.
 These stages are as follows:

-Stage 1 - Sediment Filter, recommended change 6 months.
-(See Page 9).
+Stage 1 - Sediment filter, recommended change 6 months.
+(See Page 8).

-The first stage of your RO system is a 5-micron Sediment Filter that traps sediment and other particulate matter like dirt, silt and rust which affect the taste and appearance of your water.
+The first stage of your RO system is a five-micron sediment filter that traps sediment and other particulate matter like dirt, silt and rust which affect the taste and appearance of your water.

-Stage 2 - Carbon Filters, recommended change 6 months. and 3 (See Page 9).
+Stage 2 - Carbon filter, recommended change 6 months.
+(See Page 8).

-The second and third stages each contain a 5-micron Carbon Block Filter.
+The second stage contains a five-micron carbon block filter.
 This helps ensure that chlorine and other materials that cause bad taste and odor are greatly reduced.

-Stage 4 - Membrane, recommended change 2-5 years.
+Stage 3 - Membrane, recommended change 2-5 years.

-Stage 4 is the heart of the reverse osmosis system, the RO Membrane.
-This semi-permeable membrane will effectively take out TDS, sodium and heavy metals such as arsenic, copper, and lead, as well as cysts, such as giardia and cryptosporidium.
-Because the process of making this high-quality drinking water takes time, your RO water treatment system is equipped with a storage tank.
+Stage 3 is the heart of the reverse osmosis system, the RO membrane.
+This semi-permeable membrane will effectively take out TDS, sodium and heavy metals such as arsenic, copper, and lead, as well as Cysts, such as Giardia and cryptosporidium.
+Because the process of making this high quality drinking water takes time, your RO water treatment system is equipped with a storage tank.

-Stage 5 - Carbon In-line Filter, recommend change 6 - 12 months.
+Stage 4 - Carbon in-line filter, recommend change 6 - 12 months.

-The final stage is an Inline Granular Activated Carbon (GAC) Filter.
-This filter is used after the water storage tank and is used as a final polishing filter.
+The final stage is an in-line granular activated carbon (GAC) filter.
+This filter is used after the water storage tank, and is used as a final polishing filter.